DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 Frye remembers the fight for two things, the awful realization injuries he’d picked up in New Japan had diminished his punching power and the white-hot agony of Shamrock’s ankle lock.

 “Most pain I’ve ever felt,” he said.
 “But I’d talked so much shit about Kenny… I couldn’t quit.
-Dammit, I’d just couldn’t tap after what I said; no way I could live with it.”
+Dammit, I’d just couldn’t tap after what I said.
+I could never live with it.”

-“I’d been obsessed with a blonde or two in my life, but none as ugly as Mark before,” Frye joked.
-“Hurt or not, I wanted that rematch bad.”
+“I’d been obsessed with a brunette or two in my life, but none as ugly as Mark before,” Frye joked.
+“Hurt or not, I wanted him bad.”